 Jersey

 If you fancy visiting all of the Channel Islands in one trip, why not take a day trip to Jersey from Guernsey?
-The one hour ferry from St Peter Port allows you four on-shore hours to explore Jersey, with options to travel as a foot passenger or with your car.
+Travel by air with Aurigny and by sea with Islands Unlimited.

 St Malo, France